isomerpages/moe-chijsjc/_list-of-ccas/CHIJ Youth Mission.md

 This shared vision strengthens the bonds between our school and our sister schools, as our actions reflect the IJ mission.
 We participate in annual IJYM events, such as the CHIJ Youth Mission Inter-School competition with the other four IJ schools, to showcase our community service and programme for the year.

 Every year, we embark on projects based on the year’s theme, which is chosen based on an annual rotation system.
 The theme for this year (2023) is "Hoping Against Hope”.
-We endeavour to give back to the community as we develop empathy for the disadvantaged and seek to help them in any way possible.
+We strive to give back to the community as we develop empathy for the disadvantaged and seek to help them in any way possible.

 Through this process of learning and growth, members are transformed by the experience of servant leadership while listening to the needs of others.

 #### **Objectives**
- 1. Through the projects and activities carried out by IJYM,  members are exposed to learning more about the society and putting themselves in the shoes of the minority.
-They will then learn how to work and provide help to the needs of the society.
-For example, through our project Advocacy For Refugees (AFR), members are able to be exposed to what the refugees face during their difficulties and unpack what kind of difficulties they faced.
-Using this knowledge, members are able to spread awareness to the other students, to encourage their spirit to serve the society.
+ Through its projects and activities, IJYM members
-2. As more activities are carried out, we hope that:
+1) gain a greater understanding of society and learn to put themselves in the shoes of the disadvantaged.
-(a) Members learn to work for the good of society
+2. learn to work for the greater good of society.
-(b) Members learn the importance of taking the initiative to take action and help our society in any way possible, in and outside of the CCA
+3. learn the importance of taking the initiative to help our society in any way possible, both within and outside the CCA.

 #### **Activities**